DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-I will be downloading Team Viewer which will give me the ability remote into another user PC.
-Even though I won't be using Team Viewer at this exact moment I will still download now because once we create a static IP for this PC, we won't have access to Wifi.
-So I will be downloading everything I need now.
+I will download TeamViewer, which will allow me to remotely access another user's PC.
+Although I won't be using TeamViewer immediately, I’m downloading it now because once we set up a static IP for this PC, we will lose access to Wi-Fi.
+Therefore, I’m downloading everything I need now.

 <br>
 <br>

-1. Go into the web browser of you choice and search for "Team Viewer" then download the application. <a href="https://www.teamviewer.com/en-us/download/free-download-with-license-options/?utm_source=google&utm_medium=cpc&utm_campaign=us%7Cb%7Cpr%7C22%7Caug%7Ctv-core-brand-only-exact-sn%7Cnew%7Ct0%7C0&utm_content=Exact&utm_term=team+viewer" target="_blank">Team Viewer Free Download</a> Chose the free download option.
+1. Go into the web browser of your choice and search for "Team Viewer" then download the application. <a href="https://www.teamviewer.com/en-us/download/free-download-with-license-options/?utm_source=google&utm_medium=cpc&utm_campaign=us%7Cb%7Cpr%7C22%7Caug%7Ctv-core-brand-only-exact-sn%7Cnew%7Ct0%7C0&utm_content=Exact&utm_term=team+viewer" target="_blank">Team Viewer Free Download</a> Chose the free download option.

 <br>
 <br>